-- The number of litigated claims reduces in accordance with the Company's actuarial forecasts. - The Company is able to discharge its obligations in relation to any legal disputes and/or proceedings in an efficient and effective way. - The Company has a clear understanding of its portfolio of claims that remain and also those that have settled.
+- The number of litigated claims reduces in accordance with the Company's actuarial forecasts (refer Table 1). - The Company has demonstrably offered alternative dispute resolution channels to customers when any form of litigation arises. - The Company has a clear understanding of its portfolio of claims that remain and also those that have settled.